bravedave/dvc/dvc/views/structureData.md

 ### The Modelling

-The Data model is the interface between the database (SQL Server) and the controller
+The Data model is the layer between the database (SQL Server) and the controller

 This software uses a DAO / DTO model
 - DAO - Data Access Object